tvl83/DeveloperDocumentation/src/content/getting-started/getting-started-connect-android.md

 DiscoveryAgentLE.getInstance().addRobotStateChangeListener(this);
 ```

+## Start Discovery
- - All that you have to do now is start discovery with the `DiscoveryAgent#startDiscovery()` method.
+All that you have to do now is start discovery with the `DiscoveryAgent#startDiscovery()` method.
 A good place to do this is the `Activity#onStart()` method, but there may be other places in your application where starting discovery is better suited

 ```java
 @Override